 Do you wait to accept students after receiving all applications, or is there a rolling admissions process?

-The Committee reviews all completed applications before notifying students of decisions.
+The Committee reviews all completed applications after the deadline.
 There are no rolling admissions.

 May I check whether my application materials have or have not been received?

-The on-line application will be acknowledged as soon as it is submitted; the URS Office will notify students if a letter of recommendation or transcript has not been received.
+No. The URS Office will notify students if a reference letter or transcript has not been received.
 Please do not contact the office and request an update on your materials.

 How important is academic performance in the selection process?

-Grades are reviewed during the selection process, but are not the major criteria.
+Grades are reviewed during the selection process but are not the major criterion.
 Applicants have completed only one semester of course, so grades receive less weight than written answers to the application questions and recommendations.

 How long should the answers be to the application questions?